Micropump

 A Ti–Cr–Pt tube (~40 μm long) releases oxygen bubbles when immersed in hydrogen peroxide (catalytic decomposition).
 Polystyrene spheres (1 μm diameter) were added to study the flow kinetics.

 Electrochemical micropump activating the flow of human blood through a 50×100 μm pipe.

 Micropumps are devices that can control and manipulate small fluid volumes.
 Although any kind of small pump is often referred to as a micropump, a more accurate definition restricts this term to pumps with functional dimensions in the micrometer range.
 Such pumps are of special interest in microfluidic research, and have become available for industrial product integration in recent years.
 Their miniaturized overall size, potential cost and improved dosing accuracy compared to existing miniature pumps fuel the growing interest for this innovative kind of pump.

-Note that the below text is very incomplete in terms of providing a good overview of the different micropump types and applications, and therefore please refer to good review articles on the topic.

 Introduction and history

 First true micropumps were reported in the mid-1970s, but attracted interest only in the 1980s, when Jan Smits and Harald Van Lintel developed MEMS micropumps.
 Most of the fundamental MEMS micropump work was done in the 1990s.
 More recently, efforts have been made to design non-mechanical micropumps that are functional in remote locations due to their non-dependence on external power.

 A diagram showing how three microvalves in series can be used to displace fluid.
 In step (A), fluid is pulled from the inlet into the first valve.
 Steps (B) – (E) move the fluid to the final valve, before the fluid is expelled towards the outlet in step (F).